syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ![](Chart_Annotation_images/image1.png)

-## Positioning the Annotation
+## Positioning the annotation

 Annotations can be positioned in plot area based on `X1` and `Y1` properties.
 For shape annotations, specify `X2` and `Y2` properties, if needed.
-These X and Y values can be specified with axis units or pixel units, and this can be identified by using [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~CoordinateUnit.html) property.
+The X and Y values can be specified with axis units or pixel units, and these can be identified by using the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~CoordinateUnit.html) property.

-### Positioning based on CoordinateUnit as Axis
+### Positioning based on CoordinateUnit as axis

-To position based on axis, set the `X1` and `Y1`, `X2` and `Y2` properties based on axis range values, if needed; set [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~CoordinateUnit.html) value as `Axis`.
+To position the annotation based on axis, set the `X1` and `Y1`, `X2` and `Y2` properties based on axis range values, if needed, set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~CoordinateUnit.html) value as `Axis`.

 {% highlight c# %}